Probable cause is the key issue in the arrest process. The police need probable cause to make an arrest or obtain an arrest warrant from a judge.

 (For more information on the probable cause concept, see How much "probable cause" do cops need?
 For an explanation of the standard needed for a detention, rather than an arrest, see What is reasonable suspicion?)

-To establish probable cause, police officers must be able to point to objective factual circumstances leading them to believe that a suspect committed a crime.
-A police officer can’t establish probable cause by saying something like, “I just had a hunch that the defendant was a burglar.”
+To establish probable cause, police officers must be able to point to objective circumstances leading them to believe that a suspect committed a crime.
+A police officer can’t establish probable cause by saying only something like, “I just had a hunch that the defendant was a burglar.”